maxbaird/blitzkrieg/README.md

-`WORD_COLUMNS_PER_ROW`|  Number of columns of words to show per row                 | 16 `SORT_DESCENDING`     |  Sort words in descending order                             | True `ENABLE_HIGHLIGHTING` |  Highlight word columns and words with rare letters         | True `LEXIS_FILE_PATH`     |  Path to file with list of words                            | lexis
+`WORD_COLUMNS_PER_ROW`|  Number of columns of words to show per row                 | 16 `SORT_DESCENDING`     |  Sort words in descending order                             | True `ENABLE_HIGHLIGHTING` |  Highlight word columns and words with rare letters         | True `HIGHLIGHT_LETTERS`   |  String letters.
+Words with these letters are highlighted.  | xqzjy `LEXIS_FILE_PATH`     |  Path to file with list of words                            | lexis